tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 which requires you to know the rules and the accents of individual words.

-With this in mind, reading sentences aloud can be helpful, but only if you're already intermediete or above.
+With this in mind, reading sentences aloud can be helpful, but only if you're already intermediate or above.

+### Should I trust Cure Dolly and "Organic Japanese"?

+Sometimes you see people recommending Cure Dolly as a replacement for the Tae Kim grammar guide.
+I tried going through it, and here's my take away.

+* Cure Dolly is creepy.
+Not everyone's going to have enough willpower to sit through its voice.
+* It is long.
+Most of the content is in video format.
+I'm not a big fan of videos.
+Reading a written grammar guide is going to be more efficient.
+* It has a peculiar system of Japanese grammar which is not particularly correct.
+Not like any competitors are correct either because they rely on English to describe Japanese, and it's a flawed tactic.

+On this site we recommend reading Tae Kim to acquire a rough understanding of what each of the most common grammar patterns means.
+We don't concern ourselves with how to apply the rules to produce Japanese, this is something that comes naturally with immersion.
+Later after you become fluent we advise to learn Japanese grammar in Japanese, using resources meant for native speakers.

-### Should I believe mattvsjapan and the Refold site?
+### Should I trust mattvsjapan and the Refold site?

 Generally, watching or reading the content he produced before around mid 2018 is safe because he seems to be quite honest in it.
-But in recent years Matt has been criticized by many people for watering down the method because he wanted to appeal to a wider audience, to "normal" or "busy" people.
+But in recent years Matt has been criticized by many people for watering down the method and making it less effective because he wanted to appeal to a wider audience, to "normal" or "busy" people.

 On this site we try to push as hardcore as we can, so I recommend getting yourself familiar with the AJATT theory before you engage with Refold's content.
-It will enable you to distinguish hardcore advice from advice for general audience.
+It will enable you to **distinguish** hardcore advice from advice for the general audience.

 Don't get me wrong though,
 listening to mattvsjapan is still a thousand times better